maxgmr/canonical-dev-helpers/README.md

 To use the bash scripts, I just symlink the script to a directory in my `PATH`; e.g., `/usr/local/bin`.

+## redundant-copyright-stanzas

+This script helps with `rustc` maintenance by flagging the `d/copyright` stanzas with redundant glob matching patterns.

+Keep in mind that this script _will_ produce false positives like `vendor/git2-curl-*/*` being redundant because of `vendor/git2-*/*`- don't blindly delete all stanzas on the list.

+## unneeded-copyright-stanzas

+This script helps with `rustc` maintenance by flagging the `d/copyright` stanzas with no matching files in the source tree.
+The stanzas produced by this list can likely be removed from `d/copyright`, but make sure you manually verify things just to be safe.

 ## win-rustc-prune-list

 Helper for maintaining the `rustc` source package.
 Whenever a new upstream Rust version is released, we must prune all Windows dependencies from the new vendored crates.